Licensing your music into films is a great extra income stream for independent artists.

 As with any other aspect of the music business, you have to go through the learning curve and networking process.
 My experience with film licensing, just like everything else, revolves around whom you know.
 Your first (or tenth) licensing deal probably won’t be the next Hollywood blockbuster, but that’s ok.
 There are a zillion independent films that need and want your music.
 No, you won’t be immediately rich and famous from having a song in an indie film, but you will probably get paid, and you’ll get some good exposure.
 Remember, a good ling music career is not built on one big hit.
 It’s built on a series of small projects and successes building to bigger ones, and, of course, multiple streams of income.

 With that in mind, independent films are a great place to start.
 So where do you begin?
-Well, listing sites like Versus Media, Film Music Network, and Taxi are a good place to start, but it’s hard to rely on a steady income from people you’ve never met.
+Well, listing sites like Versus Media, Film Music Network, and Taxi is a good place to start, but it’s hard to rely on a steady income from people you’ve never met.
 Also, something I’ve learned recently from a couple of music supervisors, is that follow up on your package is not required, nor particularly appreciated.
 So you really are relying on your package and your music being picked out of the pile.
 However, the listing services will give you access to projects you may not have known about otherwise.
 They are, therefore, a good investment.

 An even better way to hook into independent films is to go out and meet film people.
 As musicians, we tend to get stuck in our own little world.
 Hanging out with musicians, going to music workshops and events, etc. You must take your product to the people who need it instead of waiting for them to come to you.